-The zoo, which is the UK’s most visited tourist attraction outside London and the country’s most popular zoo, is both a conservation and an education charity.
+We’re the UK’s most visited tourist attraction outside London and the country’s most popular zoo, and we’re also both a conservation and an education charity with an aim to conserve the living world.

-Chester Zoo’s major Safari Ranger outreach programme already delivers free sessions to schools throughout the North West of England and North Wales.
-Experts from the zoo also train community group leaders in habitat conservation, work with local field partners to protect endangered species and engage families and young people on site in Chester every day.
+Our major Safari Ranger outreach programme already delivers free sessions to schools throughout the north west of England and north Wales.
+Some of our expert staff also train community group leaders in habitat conservation, work with local field partners to protect endangered species and engage families and young people on site in Chester every day.

-Charlotte Smith, Head of Discovery and Learning at the zoo, said:
+Charlotte Smith, Head of Discovery and Learning, said:

-There is a maximum capacity of bookings per day to avoid overcrowding and ensure every child and visitor is able to enjoy a world class experience.
+We ask school groups to pre-book, with a maximum capacity of bookings per day to avoid overcrowding and ensure every child and visitor is able to enjoy world class experience.